-2024's best free music websites for creators
+2025's best free music websites for creators

 Finding free music has been a thorn in the side of creators since the early days of YouTube.
-There are loads of different music libraries and resources for content creators out there, each one offering free tracks that are safe to use across YouTube and social media.
+Thankfully there are loads of different music libraries and resources for content creators, each offering free tracks you can safely use across YouTube and social media.

 Some have been around for ages, while other newcomers like Uppbeat are genuinely changing the game.
 To save you going through them all yourself, we’ve uncovered the nine best free music websites and given you all the reasons why you might (and might not!) use them to soundtrack your YouTube videos.